Gladdy/gladdy.github.io/_posts/2015-07-04-encryption.md

     * ~10 bytes for every group member
     * ~250bytes for an encrypted public key for multicast
     * ~250bytes for the signature (similar to SSL/TLS)
-* supports multiple recipients without sender data replication
+* supports multiple recipients without sender data replication (sending the same data multiple times encoded with different public keys)
-* anonymous data content (end-to-end encrypted)
+* anonymous sources, data content (end-to-end encrypted, from point of view of the managing servers)
-* anonymous senders
+* signed messages
-* only the endpoints know the group compositions, none of the central servers or proxies do
+* only the endpoints know the group compositions, none of servers do

 ### Introduction